7Dieg0/Assignment1--Research-Repository/README.md

 ### What is a fixed mindset?

+A fixed mindset describes children (and adults) who believe their intelligence, talents and personalities are fixed traits that cannot grow.
+They believe we are born with a certain level of ability (or special skills) and we are unable to improve our level abilities over time.

+I do not agree with that, we should have growth mindset.

 ### What is something kind you have done for someone else?

 ### Have you done mindfulness or attention training before?

+Not yet, but I Think it is very important to fucus on what you are doing, I will try to do this training in the future.

 ### Have you developed a habit of persevering?

+Not really.
+But just for some things that interest me, I will stick to it for a long time.